Developing React Applications with Node.js

 Need for Node.js

-Q. Is it essential to install node for developing React JS application?
+Q. Is it essential to install Node.js for developing React JS applications?

 Yes, it is generally essential to have Node.js installed for developing React applications.
 Here are the primary reasons why Node.js is typically required: